 How It Works

-Urban renewal is used -- when redevelopment can’t be accomplished with existing municipal regulatory powers or by the private sector alone.
+When redevelopment can’t be accomplished with existing towns regulatory powers or by the private sector alone.
 Urban renewal agencies have broad powers to plan and implement activities needed to address the conditions contributing to the disinvestment that leads to substandard, decadent, and blighted open areas.
 The preparation of an Urban Renewal Plan is necessary for an urban renewal agency to undertake certain actions, including the taking of private property by eminent domain, and the disposition of this property to another private entity for redevelopment.
 Urban renewal agencies are also exempt from M.G.L.
 Chapter 30B, the Uniform Procurement Act, when the acquisition and disposition of real property is undertaken in accordance with an approved Urban Renewal Plan.